masonbrothers/black-jack/README.md

-# black-jack
+# blackjack
-A C++ Black Jack Playing Program.
+A C++ Blackjack Playing Program.
 It advises the user as to the best move.
 It also counts cards so use it only as a proof of concept!